bradchristie/taminations-flutter/assets/c3a/single_concept.md

 For Single Polly
 Wally, the action for the Ends is equivalent to Reverse Single Turn to a Line.
-For Reverse Single Polly Wally, the action for the Ends is equiva- lent to Single Turn to a Line.
+For Reverse Single Polly Wally, the action for the Ends is equivalent to Single Turn to a Line.

 ## Single Rotary Spin

 From a Single Eight Chain Thru: Right Pull By; centers Left Touch 3/4 while the ends 3/4 Left (turn in place to the left for 3/4 of a turn).
-Ends in a R-H Ocean Wave.
+Ends in a R-H Wave.

 >
 > ![alt](single-7.png)